Leica D-LUX 6 vs M10-P

 The D-LUX 6 can be obtained in three different colors (black, silver, white), while the M10-P is available in two color-versions (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10-P is considerably larger (47 percent) than the Leica D-LUX 6.
-In this context, it is worth noting that neither the D-LUX 6 nor the M10-P are weather-sealed.
+It is noteworthy in this context that the M10-P is splash and dust-proof, while the D-LUX 6 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the D-LUX 6 has a lens built in, whereas the M10-P is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M10-P and their specifications in the Leica M Lens Catalog.